EarlyClues/WelcomeNewHire/new_hire.md

 With a manager's approval, you may be allowed to begin and end your workday earlier or later than established hours or to arrange to telecommute or teleport back to your charging station for a brief rest period.
 To maintain a flexible work arrangement, employees must ensure business needs are met before their own will be considered and must adhere to attendance and punctuality policies, as outlined in this document and on the many post-it notes taped above the company sink in the company break room.

 If you wish to set up a flexible work arrangement as described above, see Ted Smith, FOIB.
-Best to bring him some kind of offering: _he has a sweet tooth, I hear!_ Such arrangements may be established, changed or discontinued at the Company's excretion.
+Best to bring him some kind of offering: _he has a sweet tooth, I hear!_ Such arrangements may be established, changed or discontinued at the Company's sole excretion.

 ### Scripture Policy

-As any new hire can attest, our offices are ostentatiously adorned with scripture laden ornaments.
+As any new hire _may attesteth_, our offices are ostentatiously adorned with scripture laden ornaments.
 This is the method in which Early Clues strives to create and maintain a fun, but efficient environment in which our business can continue to thrive.
 It is necessary that all new hires memorize these scriptures as the test will come at some point in the summer as to new hires' adherence to our chief principles.
 The test will not be announced.
 Stay aware at all times of the scriptures in the same way one might note the fallout shelter placards near the piano room.

 ###Dietary Restrictions

 As a confirmed member of our corporate community, it is vitally important that you begin immediately to follow a few easy dietary restrictions.

-Due to the unique nature of our work, as well as the extreme multi-branar sensitivities of some of our diverse clientele, it is hereby obligatory that you (on or off duty):
+_Due to the unique nature of our work, as well as the extreme multi-branar sensitivities of some of our diverse clientele, it is hereby obligatory that you (on or off duty):_

 - Refrain from eating anything potentially considered "offensive" or otherwise "gross" from the viewpoint of our clients.
 This does not just apply to clients in your particular "casebook", but to all of our clients as a corporate body.
 For we are all one, contiguous with one another's experiential fields.
 - Always say _please_ and _thank you_, wait until everyone is seated and earnestly wish everyone a _good meal_ before beginning eating.